 Understanding how to handle payroll for your small business can easily turn into a nightmarish quest.
 Different kinds of pay, deductions and labor laws all need to be considered and handled properly.

 To stay on top of legal requirements and payroll rules, you just have to start tackling the essentials one by one.
-Grasping the difference between gross and net pay is probably the first one to conquer.
-Besides differentiating between the two types of pay terms, you should also stay on top of the different deductions and exemptions.
+Grasping the difference between gross pay vs. net pay is probably the first one to conquer.

-In the sections below, you can find out not only how gross and net pay relate to each other, but also how to calculate them for your company’s payroll.
+Calculating net pay vs. gross pay accurately can help you avoid making payroll mistakes.
+In the sections below, you can find out more about these two types of pay and how to calculate them for your company’s payroll.

 What Is the Difference Between Gross Pay and Net Pay?